JeffRice/reactUI/README.md

 ## New Calculation Form <a name="new-calculation-form"></a>

-The dashboard page lets the user start a new calculation using a form, either at the top of the page or in a modal dialog.
+The dashboard page lets the user start a new calculation using a form.
+The form can appear either above the list of calculations or in a modal dialog.

 A new calculation's inputs are: